Internal Medicine PGY-2 Pharmacy Residency

 Butler University

 Located in Indianapolis, Indiana, Butler University is a nationally recognized university with six academic colleges: Arts, Business, Communication, Education, Liberal Arts and Sciences, and Pharmacy and Health Sciences.
 Butler is known for providing small classes, opportunities to engage directly with faculty, and real-world experience through internships, co-ops, research with faculty mentors, performances, and community engagement offerings.
-In 2023, Butler was ranked the No. 1 Regional University in the Midwest by U.S. News and World Report, No. 1 Most Innovative School, No. 1 for Undergraduate Teaching, and received national rankings for first-year experience, undergraduate research, and study abroad opportunities.
+Butler is ranked the No. 1 Regional University in the Midwest by U.S. News and World Report, No. 1 Most Innovative School, and received national rankings for first-year experience, study abroad opportunities and undergraduate research/creative projects.
 The College of Pharmacy and Health Sciences (COPHS) takes passionate students and helps them transform into skilled pharmacists and physician assistants who are dedicated to their practice and their community.
 The college is home to many healthcare related degrees including the doctorate of pharmacy, masters in physician assistant studies and a bachelors of science in health sciences.
 The mission of COPHS is to provide innovative and interprofessional educational experiences in the health sciences.
 Connecting with a liberal arts perspective, we develop life-long learners who serve society as dedicated health professionals, scholars, and community leaders.
-NAPLEX pass rate in the United States

 PROGRAM AT A GLANCE